diplav09/grpc_image_processing/README.md

 ### 6. Improvement
 1. Streaming RPC can be a alternative way which we can use larger image files.
 It transfer larger file in smaller bits called chunk.
-Chunking serves two useful purpose
+Chunking serves two useful purpose </br>
-a) reduce the maximum amount of memory required to process each message
+a) reduce the maximum amount of memory required to process each message <br/>
-b) provide a boundary for recovering partial uploads.
+b) provide a boundary for recovering partial uploads. <br/>
+2. Unit test can be added to further improve the code quality.
+3. We can stress test the server code to figure out the throughput of this service and also if it’s CPU and/or MEM intensive
+4. Scan input image in the input request for malicious content to safeguard the service from attacks.
+5. Make the service multi-process so that a single bulky request does not block other requests from getting processed.
+Python has an inherent bottleneck of GIL which limits parallel processing.
+6. We also need to figure out the upper bound limit on the input image size if this interface needs to have strict SLAs.